DaVinciCodeCTF/DaVinciCTF2023/forensics/Strange dump/readme.md

 Found this strange dump, but couldn't extract what's inside of it...
 Could you help me?

-> Flag format : dvCTF{md5sum of the "davinci" config file}
+> Flag format : dvCTF{md5sum of the "davinci" config executable}

 **Solution:**